 The Board members shall hear all cases before them de novo, hearing all available parties to the dispute and examine all the evidence presented.
 The Board may solicit outside advice at the discretion of the chairperson.
 The chairperson shall preside over the hearing to ensure that no party threatens, intimidates, or coerces any of the participants.

 The student shall have the right to present her or his case and to challenge the charges or the evidence.
-The student’s advisor may assist the student in the presentation and questioning.
+The student’s advocate may assist the student in the presentation and questioning.

 Of those present, a simple majority shall decide the issue.
 The chairperson shall vote only in the case of a tie vote.
 The Board shall find the student in violation only if there is clear and convincing evidence indicating that the student has violated this policy.

 The chairperson shall notify each party to the dispute, in writing, of the Board’s decision and, if appropriate, the penalty imposed.
-If the judgment of the faculty member is affirmed by the Board, or if the Board decides a different penalty is warranted, the ean of the faculty member’s collegethe ean of the student’s college also receive the report.
+If the judgment of the faculty member is affirmed by the Board, or if the Board decides a different penalty is warranted, the Dean of the faculty member’s college, the Dean of the student’s college, and the Dean of the Graduate College (for graduate students only) also shall receive the report.
 This notification should be sent within 7 working days of the hearing when possible.

+The chairperson shall complete the Academic Integrity Violation Reporting Form and forward it to the Associate Dean of the College with copies to the Department Chair/Director of the course’s department and to the Associate Dean of the Graduate College if the student is a graduate student.

 Findings.

 The decision of the Hearing Board is a final and binding decision unless overturned on appeal through the process established below.
-The ean of the college shall ensure that the Hearing Board decision is implemented.
+The Dean of the college shall ensure that the Hearing Board decision is implemented.

 The Hearing Board may:

-Find the student not in violation of the policy and overturn any penalty imposed by the faculty member in a prior hearing or meeting.
+Find the student not in violation of the policy and overturn any penalty imposed in a prior hearing or meeting.

 Find the student in violation of the policy and